bediger4000/goodman1954/README.md

 Goodman figures out two basic things about the data:

+1. How large was the initial purchase of serial numbered items?
-1. How close to a uniform distribution is this group of serial numbers?
+2. How close to a uniform distribution is this group of serial numbers?

+### Estimate of how many items were purchased and numbered

+Goodman's formula for estimating how many items got serial numbered is:

+p = d(k+1)/(k-1) - 1

-2. How large was the initial purchase of serial numbered items?
+- **p** is "total production", the number of items that really got serial numbered
+- **d** is the numerical difference between maximum and minimum serial number
+- **k** is the number of serial numbers

+p = (2787 - 83)(31+1)/(31-1) - 1 = 2883.3

+### How close to a uniform distribution

+## Simulation